SirGoodenough/HA_Blueprints/Scripts/Tasmota_EZ-Buttons.md

 * Home Assistant Tasmota Integration installed and talking to all yout Tasmota Devices.
 * The default GroupTopic of 'Tasmotas' is available on all your Tasmota Devices.
 * Tasmota Devices firmware default MQTT topic is set to: ```%prefix%/%topic%/``` If you did not change the topic in your Tasmota Devices then leave it as the default here as well.
 The other option available to you is to flip them as I do in my Home Assistant personally.
 * Your Tasmota devices need to be updated to the same 'breaking change' generation as the Released version of Tasmota for this to be able to update.
-Currently that is v9.1 minumum.
+Currently that is v9.1 minimum.

 ## 🗂 Input fields